mt-sre/mt-sre.github.io/content/en/docs/creating-addons/monitoring/deadmanssnitch_integration.md

     namespace: redhat-rhoami-operator
 ```

+### Generated Secret
+A secrete will be generated (by default in the same namespace as your addon) with the `SNITCH_URL`.
-### Your add-on will need to pick up the generated secret in cluster and inject it into your alertmanager config.
+Your add-on will need to pick up the generated secret in cluster and inject it into your alertmanager config.
 Example of in-cluster created secret:

 ```yaml
 kind: Secret